 After cancer treatment, PET scans can be used to check for cancer recurrence as they can help diagnose new or recurrent cancer.

 Additionally, other tests will be necessary to determine whether an area with a lot of radioactive activity is malignant (cancerous) or benign (noncancerous).
 If your results are inconclusive, your doctor will order further tests and care options.

 PET scans can be used to determine how much cancer is in a person’s body and how far the cancer has spread.
 This is called staging.
 Since PET scans can detect more cancerous sites than CT scans alone, they are often used in the initial staging and follow-up testing to see if and how the cancer is spreading.
 PET scan results may lead to changes in your treatment plan.

 The benefits of PET scans for cancer outweigh the potential risks.
 The benefits include: early detection, accurate diagnosis, a customized treatment plan, and detailed images are not available with other tests.

-If you live in South Florida, or specifically the city of Hollywood, and are in need of a PET Scan, or any medical imaging, then call the Hollywood Diagnostics Center today!
+If you live in South Florida, or specifically the city of Hollywood, and are in need of a PET Scan, or any medical imaging, then call the Hollywood Diagnosticss Center today!
 Medical professionals are ready to assist you with all of the tests and procedures that you need to get your health in order.
 All of the staff is friendly and ready to answer any questions you have regarding any medical imaging technologies and procedures.
-Call the Hollywood Diagnostic Center at Phone: (954) 966-3600 today!
+Call the Hollywood Diagnostics Center at Phone: (954) 966-3600 today!